BIOS1140/BIOS1140.github.io/docs/Exercise6.md

 #> 3 virginica               5.55
 ```

 There appears to be a difference in petal length between species.
-We could also look at the median and standard deviation to find out more, see footnotes[^exercise6-2].

-[^exercise6-2]: We calculate median and standard deviations using multiple summaries within a single `summarise()`.
-Also, remember that the name you give the arguments within `summarise()` will be the column names in your new data frame.
+We could also look at the median and standard deviation to find out more, see footnotes^[We calculate median and standard deviations using multiple summaries within a single `summarise()`.
+Also, remember that the name you give the arguments within `summarise()` will be the column names in your new data frame.].

     ```r